-Figure 1 illustrates the integration of the business impact analysis process with the cybersecurity risk management (CSRM) processes described throughout the NISTIR 8286 series.
+Figure 1 illustrates the integration of the business impact analysis process with the cybersecurity risk management (CSRM) processes described throughout the NIST IR 8286 series.

-Figure 1: Integration of BIA Process with Cybersecurity Risk Management
+Fig. 1.
+Integration of the BIA Process with Cybersecurity Risk Management

-BIA activities, described in more detail below, should be performed on the enterprise and system levels (Level 1 and Level 3).
-The analysis is highly dependent upon the Level 2 as depicted in Step E of figure 1.
+BIA activities, described in more detail below, should be performed on the enterprise and system levels (i.e., Level 1 and Level 3).
+The analysis is highly dependent on Level 2, as depicted in Step E of Figure 1.
+The process in Figure 1 is described below:

-- The process in Figure 1 is described below: - Step A Based on the enterprise mission, executives identify the systems and services that represent "mission/business-critical functions" that are essential to the successful operation of the enterprise.
-Based on that list, the executives and senior leaders identify the enterprise-level assets that enable those functions.
+- Step A Based on the enterprise mission, executives identify the products and business processes that are essential to the successful operation of the enterprise.
+Based on that list, the executives and senior leaders identify the enterprise-level assets6 that enable those functions.
+The identification of enterprise-level assets should consider the interdependencies of systems and assets.
 Those assets inherit the criticality/priority of the functions they support. - Step B Leaders establish and communicate the risk appetite associated with those enterprise assets, and organizational managers determine the resulting risk tolerance.